 Interact with data

-Code Workspaces allows you to read, explore, analyze, transform, and write back to Foundry datasets.
+Jupyter® and RStudio® Code Workspaces allow you to read, analyze, transform, and write back to Foundry datasets.
+They also allow you to read and analyze restricted views and time series properties.

 Dataset branching